lashd/mirage/README.md

 Leon

 P.s.
-Currently Mirage only runs on Linux; Rubies 1.8, 1.9 and JRuby.
-I plan to add support for Windows and MacOsX very soon.
+Currently Mirage runs on Linux and MacOSX; Rubies 1.8, 1.9 and JRuby.
+Don't worry Windows fans, it's on its way :)

 Installation
 ------------